spacemanspiff2007/HABApp/_doc/installation.rst

     nano /etc/systemd/system/habapp.service

 and copy paste the following contents.
-If the user which is running openhab is not "openhab" replace accordingly.
+If the user which is running openHAB is not "openhab" replace accordingly.
 If your installation is not done in "/opt/habapp/bin" replace accordingly as well::

     [Unit]